glpi-project/doc/source/modules/management/databases.rst

 Tickets
 -------

-View all :doc:`tickets </modules/tabs/tickets>` linked to the database
+View all :doc:`tickets </modules/tabs/tickets>` linked to the current item.

 Problems